Zurich: Economy

+Some of Switzerland's largest financial institutions have their headquarters in Zurich, most notably: UBS, Zurich Cantonal Bank, Migros Bank, Julius Baer, Zurich Insurance Group, Swiss Re and Swiss Life.

+For a list of the largest companies in Zurich, see: List of Swiss companies by revenue.

 Contributory factors to economic strength

-The high quality of life has been cited as a reason for economic growth in Zürich.
-The consulting firm Mercer has for many years ranked Zürich as a city with the highest quality of life in the world.
-In particular, Zürich received high scores for work, housing, leisure, education and safety.
+The high quality of life has been cited as a reason for economic growth in Zurich.
+The consulting firm Mercer has for many years ranked Zurich as a city with the highest quality of life in the world.
+In particular, Zurich received high scores for work, housing, leisure, education and safety.
 Local planning authorities ensure clear separation between urban and recreational areas and there are many protected nature reserves.
-Zürich is also ranked the third most expensive city in the world, behind Hong Kong and Tokyo and ahead of Singapore.
+Zurich is also ranked the third most expensive city in the world, behind Hong Kong and Tokyo and ahead of Singapore.

-Zürich benefits from the high level of investment in education which is typical of Switzerland in general and provides skilled labour at all levels.
+Zurich benefits from the high level of investment in education which is typical of Switzerland in general and provides skilled labour at all levels.
 The city is home to two major universities, thus enabling access to graduates and high technology research.
 Professional training incorporates a mix of practical work experience and academic study while, in general, emphasis is placed on obtaining a good level of general education and language ability.
 As a result, the city is home to many multilingual people and employees generally demonstrate a high degree of motivation and a low level of absenteeism.
-The employment laws are less restrictive as nearby Germany or France.
-Technology new start, FinTech and others in MedTech secure good seed and starter funding.
+In addition, employment laws are less restrictive than in nearby Germany or France.

+Google Zurich is a main hub for its operations in Europe with about 5000 employees.
+In March 2023, workers at the centre staged a solidarity movement in coordination with the IT workers' union Syndicom to reduce lay-offs and to oppose salary cuts.
+According to a spokesperson for the company, Google Zurich would remain a major employer despite the measures.

-The Swiss stock exchange
+Swiss stock exchange

 The Swiss stock exchange is called SIX Swiss Exchange, formerly known as SWX.
 The SIX Swiss Exchange is the head group of several different worldwide operative financial systems: Eurex, Eurex US, EXFEED, STOXX, and virt-x.
 The exchange turnover generated at the SWX was in 2007 of 1,780,499.5 million CHF; the number of transactions arrived in the same period at 35,339,296 and the Swiss Performance Index (SPI) arrived at a total market capitalization of 1,359,976.2 million CHF.